mathew-odwyer/Server/README.md

   - Containerized microservices using Docker.
   - MSSQL database with Entity Framework Core.
   - Real-time WebSocket communication.
+  - Clean architecture by design.

 - **Multiplayer Experience**
   - Register and login via the game client.
   - Player movement with client-side prediction and server reconciliation.
+  - Communicate with other players on the same server.

 ## 🏗️ Architecture